octopus-network/octopus-docs/src/guides/appchain-register.md

 ### Prerequisites

 * NEAR account
-* OCT token: The appchain team needs to deposit 1k NEP OCT which is an **Auditing Fee**.
+* OCT token: The appchain team needs pay 1k OCT tokens as an **Auditing Fee**.
 For the testnet, the appchain team can request OCTs from Discord.

 ### Steps of Appchain Registration